mozman/dxfgrabber/README.txt

 Abstract
 --------

-A Python library to grab informations from DXF drawings - all DXF versions supported.
+A Python library to grab information from DXF drawings - all DXF versions supported.

 Installation